CODEAIResearch/CODECalibration/README.md

 # Beyond Confidence: Rethinking Uncertainty Calibration in Deep Code Models

 Currently, we support two software engineering tasks: Vulnerability detection and defect prediction.
-For each folder, we include the code for four models: StarCoder-3B, Qwen2.5-Coder-7B, CodeLlama-7B, DeepSeek-Coder-7B
+For each folder, we include the code for seven models: CodeBERT, GraphCodeBERT, RoBERTa,StarCoder-3B, Qwen2.5-Coder-7B, CodeLlama-7B, DeepSeek-Coder-7B

 ### We explain how to run our code in the below:
 If you want to run the vulnerability detection task, please go to vulnerability detection folder, then select the model folder you want to run.
 For each folder, unzip the dataset.zip file.